 This document aims to give some best practices for people working on site designs.

-Although much of your layout is static, there are many design elements that can be changed.
+Although much of a site's layout is static, there are many design elements that can be changed.
 We’ll cover them all individually.

-The header sits at the top of the page and draw the most attention.
+The header sits at the top of the page and draws the most attention.
 It contains the logo, which will often set the tone for the rest of the sites design.

 There are three main types of header designs: